Find out who we are.

 Joanna is a member of the New Zealand Law Society Property Law Section Land Titles Committee and the New Zealand Law Society CLE Property Law Consultative Group.

-Joanna has been elected as a Councillor on ADLSI Board for 2013.
-She chairs the ADLS Inc Property Disputes Committee and is a member of their Property Law Committee, and the ADLS lease form drafting subcommittee.
-Joanna has spearheaded the ADLS Inc’s campaign for legislation change in the area of cross leases.
+Joanna is the 2014 Vice President of Auckland District Law Society Incorporated (ADLSI).
+She has been a Councillor on the ADLSI Board since 2013.
+She chairs the ADLSI Property Disputes Committee and is a member of their Property Law Committee, and the ADLSI lease form drafting subcommittee.
+Joanna has spearheaded the ADLSI’s campaign for legislation change in the area of cross leases.

 Joanna is a member of Auckland Women Lawyers Association.
 She was a member of the 2020 Conveyancing Workgroup.
 In 2011 Joanna was awarded a St Cuthbert’s College Old Girls’ Association Making Her Mark Leadership Award.